Skip to main content

 Evolving the schema

-For a typical data source schema tends to change with time, and dlt handles this changing schema seamlessly.
+For a typical data source, the schema tends to change over time, and dlt handles this changing schema seamlessly.

 Let’s add the following 4 cases:

-• A column type is changed: Datatype of column named “inventory_nr” was changed from integer to string.
+• A column type is changed: The datatype of the column named “inventory_nr” was changed from integer to string.

 • A column is removed: a field named “room” was commented out/removed.